New probe of magnetic fields in the prereionization epoch. I. Formalism: Radiative Transfer

 Thus the free-streaming term of Eq.~\eqref{eq:freestreaming} is

 In a coordinate system with an arbitrary orientation,

 Using this identity, we write down the free-streaming terms for the relevant moments in a general coordinate system.

-In order to expand Eq.~\eqref{eq:freestreamcartesian} into moments, we note that the only relevant moments i.e. those which are non-zero up to first order in the matter density fluctuation $\delta$, are the intensity monopole $f_{\text{I},0 0}$ (which has a zeroth-order piece too) and quadrupole $f_{\text{I}, 2 m}$, and the polarization quadrupole $f_{{\rm E}, 2 m}$ (vide Section \ref{sec:estimate} and Table \ref{tab:sizes}).
+In order to expand Eq.~\eqref{eq:freestreamcartesian} into moments, we note that the only relevant moments i.e. those which are nonzero up to first order in the matter density fluctuation $\delta$, are the intensity monopole $f_{\text{I},0 0}$ (which has a zeroth-order piece too) and quadrupole $f_{\text{I}, 2 m}$, and the polarization quadrupole $f_{{\rm E}, 2 m}$ (vide Sec.~\ref{sec:estimate} and Table \ref{tab:sizes}).
 Thus, up to first order in $\delta$, the equations describing the free-streaming of the relevant moments are